A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Mass-Radius Curves

 M-R curves with core mass fraction varied at a high resolution are shown in Fig.~\ref{fig:mr_curve_tpanels_cmf}.
 The isocomposition curves are relatively parallel to each other.
 The distance between subsequent isocomposition curves shrinks with decreasing core mass fraction (increasing mantle mass fraction), indicating that a linear equation is insufficient to relate radius and core mass fraction and motivating our use of a quadratic function in section \ref{sec:power_law}.
-The kinks in radius at high masses are due to the melting of the core, decreasing planetary density and thus a planet's increase in radius with mass.
+The kinks in radius at high masses are due to the \textcolor{black}{solidifying of the core}.
 At an Earth mass, the mantle is fully solid at Earth temperatures, partially molten at 2000 K and 2250 K, and fully molten at 2500 K. At masses immediately above the Earth's, the bottom of the mantle becomes solid due to high pressures, even at 2500 K, reducing the impact of temperature on planetary radii.
-For a planet with a 0\% core mass fraction, raising the zero-albedo equilibrium temperature from 278 K to 2500 K causes an increase in radius by 4.6\% at a mass of $M_\oplus$ and 1.5\% at a mass of $M_\oplus$.
-For a planet with a 100\% core mass fraction, these values are 2.1\% and 1.7\%, respectively.
-For intermediate compositions and masses, the increase in planetary radii with temperature is comparable.
+For a planet with a 0\% core mass fraction, raising the zero-albedo equilibrium temperature from 278 K to 2500 K causes an increase in radius by 4.6\% at a mass of $M_\oplus$ and 1.5\% at a mass of $\textcolor{black}{10}M_\oplus$.
+For a planet with a 100\% core mass fraction, these values are \textcolor{black}{3.5}\% and \textcolor{black}{3.1}\%, respectively.
+For intermediate compositions and masses, the increase in planetary radii with temperature is comparable \textcolor{black}{($\sim1-4\%$).}